Don Young: Joe Biden

 On November 7, 2020, Young was one of the first Republicans to acknowledge and congratulate Joe Biden on his victory in the 2020 presidential election.
 On January 6, 2021, Young affirmed Biden's victory by voting against the objections to counting electoral votes from Arizona and Pennsylvania.

 Young was a strong supporter of Biden's nominee for United States Secretary of the Interior, Deb Haaland.
 He called Haaland, a Democrat, a friend and said it was "a long time overdue" for the U.S. to have a Native American interior secretary.
 Haaland asked Young to introduce her at her confirmation hearing before the United States Senate Committee on Energy and Natural Resources.
 Senator Joe Manchin, a crucial swing vote, cited Young's support of Haaland as a reason for his support.

 As of October 2021, Young had voted in line with Joe Biden's stated position 30.6% of the time.

 Environmental regulation

 Young said he believed the Environmental Protection Agency should not regulate greenhouse gases, and that it kills jobs.
 He said, "Environmentalists are a self-centered bunch of waffle-stomping, Harvard-graduating, intellectual idiots" who "are not Americans, never have been Americans, never will be Americans."
 But Young supported omnibus spending bills that maintain current EPA funding levels despite calls from the Trump Administration to cut such funding.

+In 1988, Young voted against the Abandoned Shipwrecks Act of 1987.

 In 2019, Young and Debbie Dingell introduced legislation providing for a long-term reauthorization of the National Fish and Wildlife Foundation.